A. Loudon Snowden

-Archibald Loudon Snowden (August 11, 1835 – September 7, 1912) was an American politician and diplomat during the late 19th century.
+Archibald Loudon Snowden (August 11, 1835 – September 7, 1912) was an American diplomat.
+He served simultaneously as the United States Minister to Greece, Romania, and Serbia from 1889 to 1892 and as the United States Minister to Spain from 1892 to 1893.
+During the American Civil War, he raised a regiment of infantry and served as lieutenant-colonel during their training.
+He subsequently served as captain in the First City Troop.
+He held multiple roles at the Philadelphia Mint, including as chief coiner from 1877 to 1879 and as superintendent and Chief Executor from 1879 to 1885.

-Early life
+Early life and education

-Snowden was born in Cumberland County, Pennsylvania on August 11, 1835.
+Snowden was born in Cumberland County, Pennsylvania, on August 11, 1835.
 He was a son of Margery Bines (née Louden) and Isaac Wayne Snowden.
-His siblings included Nathaniel Randolph Snowden, John Ross Snowden, Sarah Gustine Snowden Stewart, and Maude Loudon Snowden.
-Their uncle, James Ross Snowden, was a director of the United States Mint.
+His uncle, James Ross Snowden, was a politician and director of the United States Mint.
 His father was a surgeon in the U.S. Army and served in the First Seminole War under General Jackson and was wounded at Fort Scott.

 Snowden graduated from Jefferson College in 1856.
+He studied law after graduation but never entered the bar.

 Career

-Following his graduation in 1856, he was made register of the United States Mint 7 May 1857.
+He was made register of the United States Mint 7 May 1857.
 Politically, Snowden was a Democrat until 1860 when he switched to the Republican party believing that the Democrats' policies were detrimental to the manufacturing interests of the country.

 After the American Civil War broke out in 1861, Snowden assisted in raising a regiment of Pennsylvania volunteer infantry and was commissioned Lieutenant colonel.
+When the regiment was entered into the United States Army, they were divided amongst several Pennsylvania regiments.
+Snowden was not voted as one of their officers and he returned to his position at the Mint.
 He was subsequently elected captain of the First City Troop of Philadelphia.

 He was elected as a member of the American Philosophical Society in 1873.